Your Ultimate Guide To Modern KPI Reports – Examples & Templates

 This particular KPIs report metric will give you a clear-cut indication of the number of resources you dedicate to hiring new candidates based on the level of seniority.
 Tracking this key HR metric will let you get to grips with how much it costs to hire quality candidates while helping you to understand the value of your hires based on other key performance indicators based around staff turnover and performance rates.

 An essential addition to any recruitment KPI report template, this conversion rate metric is designed to offer a visual representation of your HR staff members’ hiring performance.
-By seeing how many applicants your HR executives turn into successful candidates, you can take targeted measures to drive down unnecessary recruitments while earning a better return on investment (ROI) from your talent-sourcing efforts.
+By seeing how many applicants your HR executives turn into successful candidates, you can take targeted measures to reduce unnecessary recruitment while earning a better return on investment (ROI) from your talent-sourcing efforts.

 As an HR or recruitment professional, time to fill is a metric that you need in your KPI performance report.
 Broken down into each key department, here you can view exactly how long it takes you to hire a new employee.
 By setting a benchmark for each department, you can uncover any inefficiencies stunting your hiring processes and create an informed strategy to reduce hire times while making more valuable recruiting decisions.